DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.agent_endpoint=http://your-agent-address:8126/v0.4/traces'`

+If you are using the [Kong secrets management](https://docs.konghq.com/gateway/latest/kong-enterprise/secrets-management/) system, you can pass a reference to this field as well

+`--data 'config.agent_endpoint='{vault://env/agent-trace-endpoint}'`

 ### Service Name

 The service name represents the application or component that is producing traces.
 All traces created by this plugin will use the configured service name.